-In this dramatic monologue, CHER is talking to her close friend about how she may not be as attractive to men as she once was.
+In dramatic monologue Second Look, CHER is talking to her close friend about how she may not be as attractive to men as she once was.

 CHER: It hasn’t happened for quite some time.
 I was thinking about this all day and it must have been years since I’ve ever felt that feeling…you know?
 When a man looks at you, looks away and then takes that second look.
 It’s the second look that validates something for me as a woman.
 I’m not trying to say that I need a man to salivate over me or anything like that…it’s only that I haven’t gotten that second look in quite awhile and I’m beginning to feel a bit inadequate.